Austinmc41/kpler/README.md

 2. run `docker compose build`

-3. run `sudo docker compose run web python manage.py migrate`
+3. run `sudo docker compose run web python manage.py migrate` (on first try may need to run again if gives port error)

 4. run `docker compose up` (can take a second to get going, may need to ctrl + c for the first time and rerun command)